 You will need to submit IRS Form 5695 when filing your federal taxes.

-No State Sales and Use Tax
+Florida Solar Panel Sales Tax and Use Tax Exemption

 In 1997, the Florida state legislature passed legislation making solar energy systems exempt from Florida sales and use tax.
 In May 2005, this exemption became permanent.
 The exemption applies to photovoltaic solar panel systems, solar hot water, solar pool heating, solar space heaters and related components.
 Occasionally, the Florida Solar Energy Center revises its list of solar equipment and hardware that qualify as part of a solar energy system eligible for the tax breaks.

-Property Tax Savings
+Florida Solar Property Tax Exemption

-Florida provides generous property tax savings for those that make renewable energy improvements.
+Florida’s solar property tax expemtion provides generous property tax savings for those that make renewable energy improvements.
 There’s a 100% property tax exemption on residential solar renewable energy property.

 Eligible property includes solar photovoltaic systems, solar photovoltaic plus storage systems and solar water heaters installed on or after January 1, 2013.
 Covered equipment includes solar energy collectors, photovoltaic modules, inverters, storage tanks and other storage systems (excluding swimming pools used as storage tanks), thermostats and other control devices, heat exchange devices, pumps an fans, freestanding thermal containers, pipes, ducts, wiring, structural supports, and power conditioning and storage devices that store or use solar energy to generate electricity or mechanical forms of energy.